fleetdm/fleet/articles/how-fleet-helps-federal-agencies-meet-cisa-bod-23-01.md

 ## Comply with BOD 23-01

 Fleet helps Fortune 1000 companies achieve compliance with internal guidelines and government regulations.
-The ability to log historical data and run real-time queries let you address CISA requests quickly and accurately.
-Custom policies allow your agency to adjust enforcement as federal requirements change.
+The ability to log historical data and run real-time queries lets you address CISA requests quickly and accurately.
+Custom [policies](https://fleetdm.com/securing/what-are-fleet-policies) allow your agency to adjust enforcement as federal requirements change.
 This puts your agency in the position to comply with BOD 23-01 and any other directives to come.

 There’s no better way to vet a vendor than to use the platform yourself.
 See how Fleet can help federal agencies.
 [Try Fleet on your device for free](https://fleetdm.com/try-fleet/register).